Jiarre/NGN/Z_Progetto/README.md

 ## Limitations ##
-Maximum number of hosts is 99
+Maximum number of hosts is 99, Minimum number of switches is 1